Choosing a generative AI service - Choosing a generative AI service

 • The expertise within your organization

-At the top of Amazon's generative AI stack, Amazon Q generative AI-based applications use large language models (LLMs) and foundation models.
+At the top of Amazon's generative AI stack, Amazon Q Business and Amazon Q Developer use large language models (LLMs) and foundation models.
 However, they don’t require that you explicitly choose a model.
-Each of these applications is aimed at a different use case and all are powered by Amazon Bedrock.
+Each of these applications support different use cases, and all are powered by Amazon Bedrock.

-Learn more about the primary Amazon Q generative AI–powered assistants currently available:
+Learn more about the primary generative AI–powered assistants currently available:

 Amazon Q Business